Ghiyath al-Din Tughluq: Rise to power

 Tughluq sent another letter to Ayn al-Mulk Multani, who had become the wazir by this time.
 Multani was surrounded by Khusrau Khan's men when he received the letter, so he took the letter to the Sultan and expressed his loyalty.
 However, when Tughluq sent a second message to him, he expressed sympathy with Tughluq's cause.
 Multani stated that he was surrounded by Khusrau's allies, and therefore, would not take sides in the upcoming battle.
 He told Tughluq that he would withdraw on the approach of Tughluq's forces to Delhi, and that Tughluq could choose to retain him or kill him upon becoming the Sultan.

-According to Amir Khusrau, Tughluq's relatively small army consisted of warriors from a variety of ethnicities, including "Ghizz, Turks, Mongols, Rumis (Greeks), Rusi (Russians), Tajiks, and Khurasainis."
+According to Amir Khusrau, Tughluq's relatively small army consisted of warriors from a variety of ethnicities, including "Ghizz, Turks, Mongols, Rumis (Greeks), Rusi (Rus'), Tajiks, and Khurasanis."
 According to Khusrau, these soldiers were "people of pure birth and not racial mixtures".
 However, with the exception of a Mongol officer, Khusrau does not mention any soldiers from these ethnicities.
 According to historian Banarsi Prasad Saksena, Khusrau's enumeration of these ethnicities is "an official disguise" for the Hindu communities that fought for Tughluq, who claimed to be fighting for the "glory of Islam".
 The Khokhars were one of these communities: their ruler was Sahij Rai, and their chiefs included Gul Chandra and Niju.
 The Mewatis, also known as Meos, were another community of Hindu origin that supported Tughluq.

 Tughluq's officers captured a caravan carrying tribute from Sindh to Delhi, along with a number of horses.
-Tughuq distributed the seized treasure among his soldiers.
+Tughluq distributed the seized treasure among his soldiers.

 Meanwhile, in Delhi, to discourage any further conspiracies, Khusrau Khan consulted his counsellors, and ordered killings of Alauddin's three sons - Bahauddin, Ali, and Usman - who had earlier been blinded and imprisoned.

 Tughluq's army defeated Khusrau Khan's forces at the Battle of Saraswati and the Battle of Lahrawat.
 Khusrau Khan fled from the battlefield, but was captured and killed a few days later.
 Tughluq was proclaimed the new ruler on 6 September 1320.